On the support of extremal martingale measures with given marginals: the countable case

 \begin{theorem} Let $S$ be any subset of $X \times Y$.
-If the WEP holds for $S$, then any 2-net $A$ in $S$ is saturated.
-Conversely, if every 2-net $A$ in $S$ is saturated there exists a sequence of subsets $S_n \uparrow S$ as $n \to \infty$ such that the WEP holds for any $S_n$, $n \ge 1$. \end{theorem}
+If the WEP holds for $S$, then $S$ does not contain any deadlock.
+Conversely, if $S$ does not contain any deadlock, there is an increasing sequence of sub-sets $(S_n)_{n \ge 1} \subset S$ such that the following properties hold:\begin{enumerate} \item[(i)] $|(S_n)_X|=n$ for all $n \ge 1$, and each $S_n$ is decomposed in finitely many maximal 2-nets; \item[(ii)] the WEP holds on each $S_n$, for $n \ge 1$; \item[(iii)] $\cup_{n \ge 1} S_n = S$. \end{enumerate} \end{theorem}